PerimeterX/perimeterx-node-express/README.md

 ## <a name="pxConfig"></a> `pxConfig` options

-PerimeterX module comes with a set of default configurable configurations. expect for the manadatories (application id, cookie secret and auth token) every change is optional.
+The PerimeterX module comes with a set of possible configurations settings [TODO: add the list or a link to a wiki page with the list].
+Default values are supplied to all setting except for the following required fields: application id, cookie secret and auth token.

 #### <a name="blockingScore"></a> Blocking Score

 Minimum score for blocking.